Percolation phase transition on planar spin systems: Introduction

-However, there are still obstacles that the community must overcome before a general theory of sharp thresholds of planar dependent percolation processes is obtained.
+In our understanding, there are still several obstacles that the community must overcome in order to obtain a general theory of sharp thresholds and continuity of the phase transition for dependent percolation processes.
 Though the techniques for proving a \emph{finite-size criterion} and establishing a \emph{RSW theory} are now very general, the final key consisting in \emph{sharp threshold results} from \emph{differential inequalities} is very model-dependent.
 Finding correct analogies for Russo's formula and obtaining related differential inequalities exhibiting this threshold behavior continues to be, for the time being, a labor that must be repeated for each distinct model.
+However it is becoming clear that patterns are starting to emerge as this study progresses.

 \paragraph{Proof overview.} As alluded to above, our proof, like the proof in the seminal paper of Kesten \cite{kesten1980}, relies on three pillars: